How to Improve Conversion Rate

 Tips for Conversion Rate Optimization Testing

-Sometimes a simple change to a web page’s design and interface can be extremely powerful.
-A small tweak can produce more leads and sales even when traffic stays about the same.
+A simple change to a web page’s design and interface can be extremely powerful.
+A minor tweak can produce more leads and sales even when traffic stays about the same.
 Other times, you spend loads of resources on a cool, interactive page and get limited results.

 Is trying to improve conversion rates just a crapshoot?
-We like to think of it as an ever-evolving, slippery science.
+We like to think of it as an elusive, ever-evolving, science.

 Really Quick: What Is Conversion Rate Optimization?